DiaAzul/Posh-Predictive-Text/docs/source/pages/Development/ApplicationDevelopment.rst

 Coding Standards
 ----------------

+Itis expected that coding will following the coding standards, however, it may take some time for the conventions used in this application to settle and code to comply with those conventions.

-Coding should follow Microsoft conventions <https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions>.
+Coding should follow `Microsoft Coding Conventions <https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions>`_.

-Additional guidance provided by Google is used where appropriate <https://google.github.io/styleguide/csharp-style.html>.
+Additional guidance provided by `Google Csharp Style Guide <https://google.github.io/styleguide/csharp-style.html>`_ is used where appropriate .

 The following standards are used in the code which may conflict with the above: